 Matching farm locations with berry varieties for top-tasting results

 Queensland-grown berries are produced at Wamuran and Applethorpe, near Stanthorpe, both in the state’s south.
-The Wamuran farm produces the winter crop under typically mild, warm conditions while the Applethorpe farm is perfectly situated in Queensland’s coolest region to produce the summer crop.
-Because berries are so delicate, we grow the crop under polytunnels to protect it from wind and rain and keep it at a consistent temperature no matter what season it is.
-Our specialty varieties are grown in traditional strawberry beds and on table tops.
+The Wamuran farm produces the winter strawberry crop under typically mild, warm conditions while the Applethorpe farm is perfectly situated in Queensland’s coolest region to produce the summer crop.
+Because berries are so delicate, we grow strawberries and raspberries under polytunnels to protect fruit from wind and rain and keep it at a consistent temperature no matter what season it is.
+Our specialty strawberries are grown in traditional strawberry beds and on table tops.
 All berries are picked and packed by hand, chilled for transport and sent to market within 24 hours.
 That’s fresh!

 The moderate winters of Wamuran in south-east Queensland are ideal for producing sweet, flavoursome strawberries.
 A portion of the polytunnel crop is grown in traditional beds on the ground covered in plastic sheeting.
 Openings are created for the runners as strawberry plants depend on soil for support only.
 The rest of the crop is grown using the substrate method where runners are planted in beds of coconut coir on table tops.
 The Wamuran crop is produced between May and October.